enonnai/CV/README.md

 #### Attention to detail

-Because I have always been mindful of details, be it when I code, read, test, play videogames or cook.
+I have always been mindful of details, be it when I test, code or read a specification document.

 - Achieved the 'employee of the week' nominee while at Gamesys for logging more than 30 bugs against one feature
 - At Product Madness, noticed that big title missing from our game pack drop, which required a new one